jan-bogaerts/mark/src/markdownCode.md

     - enabled when the undo-service has redo actions
     - calls the undo-service's redo function.
 - The undo service needs to be monitored for changes so that the state of the buttons can be updated.

+#### transformers
+- the transformers-tab component is a wrapper that displays it's children in a row.
+- This component contains the following child components :
+  - configuration section
+  - build section

+##### transformers-configuration section
+- The transformers-configuration section contains actions that are related to the transformers that are available in the application.
+- all buttons are wrapped in a tooltip (from the antd library) containing a description of the action.
+- it contains the following actions:
+  - edit transformers: a button that calls the function `window.electron.openPluginEditor(folderService.plugins)` which will open a new window of the markdownCode editor in plugin-mode, using the project at the specified path.
+    - disabled when `window.electron.isPluginMode == true`
+    - icon: MdRebaseEdit
+  - active entry point: a drop down list, populated with the names of the transformers (entryPoint.name) found in `cybertronService.entryPoints`.
+The selected item in the dropdownlist comes from `cyberTronService.activeEntryPoint`.
+Whenever the selection changes in the drop down list, this field is updated.

 ##### build section
 - the build-section component contains actions that the build-service can perform.